HAND-DRAWN COMIC POSTCARDS

 Checkout now

-A rare, personal, and comic snapshot into London life and English humour in the first quarter of the twentieth-century.
+Hand-drawn postcards providing a rare, personal, and comic snapshot into English humour and the lives of London lovers in the first quarter of the twentieth century.

 The Judge: “What is your trade?”